telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 #### `entitiesQuery()`

 This function basically searches for entities in the database (`entities` collection, [described as part of the database model in the administration documentation](../admin/database_model.md#entities-collection)).
 It takes into account service (also named "tenant"), service path, pagination and sorting parameters.
-The query for MongoDB is composed of several parts: entities, service path, attributes and scopes (filters and geo-location).
+The query for MongoDB is composed of several parts: entities, service path, attributes and filter (both string-based filters and geo-location).

 `entitiesQuery()` relies on `collectionRangedQuery()` in the `connectionOperations` module in order to do the actual query in the database.
 After the query in the database, a part of the function annotates results in order to help in the Context Providers search done by the calling function, using the `found` attribute flag (see details in the source code).
 The result is then saved in a `ContextElementResponseVector` object, as output parameters.